pixee/upload-tool-results-action/README.md

     # Default: `owner_repo`
     sonar-component-key:

-    # Base URL of the Sonar API.
+    # Base host of the SonarCloud or SonarQube API.
 Use this to switch from SonarCloud to SonarQube.
     # Default: https://sonarcloud.io/api
-    sonar-api-url:
+    sonar-host:

     # Token for authenticating requests to DefectDojo.
     defectdojo-token: